tact-lang/pitaya/docs/SPECIFICATION.md

 - Dynamic logger configuration based on debug mode
 - Headless mode console output integration
 - File size-based rotation with configurable backup count (applies to component logs only; never to `events.jsonl`)
-- `events.jsonl` is never rotated during an active run; rotation/archival may occur only after the run completes
+- `events.jsonl` is never rotated during an active run; rotation/archival occurs only after the run completes
 - Async rotation tasks to prevent blocking

 Cost estimation configuration:

-- When a plugin cannot report cost but can report tokens, costs are estimated from `pricing.*` config keys (USD):
+- When a plugin does not report cost but reports tokens, costs are estimated from `pricing.*` config keys (USD):
   - `pricing.anthropic.sonnet.input_per_1k_usd`
   - `pricing.anthropic.sonnet.output_per_1k_usd`
   - (similarly for other models)
 - Orchestration performs the estimate and reports in results and TUI.

-Estimation semantics (normative): Currency is USD.
+Estimation semantics: Currency is USD.
 Per-task cost is computed from the task’s model attribution and rounded to 4 decimal places; run totals sum per-task costs and are also rounded to 4 decimals.

 ## 6.3 Security and Isolation